Iceland South Coast Tour A Day Trip to Vik from Reykjavik by JetSettingFools.com

 Iceland South Coast Tour: A Day Trip to Vik from Reykjavik

-Why Take an Iceland South Coast Day Trip to Vik?
+How To Take an Iceland South Coast Day Trip

 We had not originally planned to take a day trip to Vik during our long Layover in Iceland.
 However, that all changed after we got our first glimpse of the scenic Icelandic countryside!

-On our first full day in Iceland, we toured the magnificent sights on the Golden Circle.
-We were blown away by the natural beauty of Iceland – and yet we were only seeing a small piece of it.
-By the end of our tour, we knew we had to experience more.
+On our first full day, we toured the magnificent sights on the Golden Circle.
+We were blown away – yet we were only seeing a small piece of it.
+By the end of our tour, we knew we had to experience more!

-Intrigued by the vast, volcanic lands, our interests were piqued by the picturesque south coast of Iceland and the quaint town of Vik.
+Intrigued by these vast, volcanic lands, our interests were piqued by the picturesque South Coast of Iceland and the quaint town of Vik.

-Less popular with visitors than the Golden Circle, the Iceland South Coast sights do not have large welcome centers.
-Still, they weren’t so far off the trodden path that we needed any special gear, either.
-(More about what you need for your day trip to the South Coast of Iceland at the end of the article.)
+Less inundated with visitors than the Golden Circle, the Iceland South Coast sights do not have large welcome centers.
+Still, they weren’t so far off the trodden path that we needed any special gear.

 The Start of Our Tour to the South Shore of Iceland